-Actuarial services generally relate to the determination of technical provisions (for all accounting bases) and required capital, and the provision of advice in relation to capital management, underwriting, reinsurance and investment.
+Actuarial services includes but is not limited to the determination of technical provisions (for all accounting bases) and required capital, and the provision of advice in relation to capital management, underwriting, reinsurance and investment.

 B.1.8 Material changes

 Over the reporting period, there were no material changes to the system of governance of the Undertaking.